 The feedback from the consultation will inform the development of the Station Gateway SPD, which will add detail to the policies about this area in the Local Plan and be a material consideration when planning applications are assessed.
 The principles set out in the SPD will influence the type and character of development that will be acceptable in the area.
 It will also identify the infrastructure improvements required to support new development and how these will be funded.
 Further consultation on the SPD will take place later in 2018.

 Two Waters Masterplan

 The Masterplan will help ensure that development and changes in the area, including housing, business, open space, transport and community services, are planned and designed in the best possible way to ensure we have an attractive, sustainable and balanced town fit for the future.
-It's hoped that this Masterplan will initially be developed as an informal planning statement, and then be adopted as a Supplementary Planning Document (SPD), as part of the review of the new Dacorum Local Plan, expected around 2019.
+The Masterplan Guidance has been developed as a planning statement, and will be adopted as a Supplementary Planning Document (SPD), as part of the review of the new Dacorum Local Plan, expected around 2019.